 One of the reasons these birds can get away with such bald, helpless chicks is their nesting behavior.
 These birds will lay a clutch of eggs in a specially designed nest, safely out of reach from predators.
 Of course, not all will survive if a predator does find the nest and decides to raid it.
 But, there is a good chance that some chicks will grow and finish their development before they can become fledglings.

 During this period, their feathers will start to grow, providing both the warmth they need and their first flight feathers.
 Until that happens, they require body heat from their brooding parents.
-Chicks will leave the nest when they can fly and survive outside of the structure, and the parents will still feed them for a while.
-In the worst cases, chicks may fall from the nest or get pushed out by siblings.
+Chicks will leave the nest when they can fly and survive outside the structure, and the parents will still feed them for a while.
+In the worst cases, siblings may fall from the nest or get pushed out.
 Unfortunately, without their feathers, they have little chance of survival.

 Some birds develop in nests with their parents, but these are not fully altricial.
 Most altricial birds are songbirds.
 Birds of prey, such as hawks, eagles, and owls, are born with a coat of downy feathers and their eyes open.
 They are more developed after hatching than those songbirds but still require care and regular feeding at the nest.
 These birds are called semi-altricial.